“You are not Good the way you are”

 Your world turned upside down, your safety no longer safe…your heart broken.
 So much confusion and hurt.
 “Why is this happening?”

-As parents, we leverage love and acceptance to gain compliance because it’s what we know, and it’s effective.
+As parents, we can leverage love and acceptance to gain compliance.
+It is effective.
 Many children will comply in order to fit in and feel safe.
 Belonging and being close to your caregivers is necessary for survival even.
 We are playing a dangerous game though.
-We are playing around with such important needs.
+We are playing around with such an important need.
 Is there not another way?
-Can we not teach lovingly?
+Can we not teach without playing approval and affection games?

 How many of the problematic behaviors we see in children (and grown adults) are a result of them desperately trying to chase down that elusive love and acceptance?
 Think about the problem behaviors you see.
 How many of these behaviors would evaporate if that person knew at their core that they were deeply loved, lovable, and okay the way they were?
 What would this person do instead of being destructive?